Learn Something New: 101 New Skills to Learn Starting Today

 45. How to Repair Credit

 If you do find yourself in a financial pitfall, you will need to restore your credit to be able to make large purchases in the future such as a home or a car.
-It is important to learn how to repair your credit in case you find yourself in a situation where you don't have the credit you need to buy something that is important.

 The simple answer to repairing credit is make deals on defaulted loans, getting those huge minus off your credit record.
 Then making payments larger than the minimums to pay down debt quickly.